-In Addition, ½ Billion Bottles of P&G Hair Care Products to be Made with Recycled Plastic Every Year by 2018
+In Addition, ½ Billion Bottles of P&G Hair Care Products.
+All as a result to be Made with Recycled Plastic Every Year by 2018!

-DAVOS, SWITZERLAND (WORLD ECONOMIC FORUM) – 19 January 2017 – The Procter & Gamble Company today announced that Head & Shoulders (H&S), the world’s #1 shampoo brand, will produce the world’s first recyclable shampoo bottle made from up to 25% recycled beach plastic.
+DAVOS, SWITZERLAND (WORLD ECONOMIC FORUM) – 19 January 2017 – The Procter & Gamble Company today announced that Head & Shoulders (H&S), the world’s #1 shampoo brand.
+For it will produce the world’s first recyclable shampoo bottle made from up to 25% recycled beach plastic.

-In partnership with recycling experts TerraCycle and SUEZ, this innovation will come to France this summer as a limited-edition H&S bottle available to consumers in Carrefour, one of the world’s leading retailers.
-This will be the world’s largest production run of recyclable bottles made with post-consumer recycled (PCR) beach plastic, and a first major step in establishing a unique supply chain that involves the support of thousands of volunteers and hundreds of NGOs collecting plastic waste found on beaches.
+In partnership with recycling experts TerraCycle and SUEZ.
+So this innovation will also come to France this summer as a limited-edition H&S bottle available to consumers in Carrefour.
+Carrefour is consequently one of the world’s leading retailers.
+This will be the world’s largest production run of recyclable bottles made with post-consumer recycled (PCR) beach plastic.
+It is also a first major step in establishing a unique supply chain.
+One that involves the support of thousands of volunteers and hundreds of NGOs collecting plastic waste found on beaches.

 “We felt that the leading shampoo brand in sales should lead in sustainability innovation and know that when we do this, it encourages the entire industry to do the same,” said Lisa Jennings, Vice President, Head & Shoulders and Global Hair Care Sustainability Leader, Procter & Gamble.
 “We’ve been fortunate to work with such great partners in TerraCycle and SUEZ to make this vision a reality.”

-Additionally, P&G announced that in Europe by end of 2018 more than half a billion bottles per year will include up to 25% post-consumer recycled plastic.
-This represents more than 90% of all the hair care bottles sold in Europe across P&G’s hair care portfolio of flagship brands like Pantene and Head & Shoulders.
+Additionally, P&G announced more in Europe by end of 2018.
+For more than half a billion bottles per year will include up to 25% post-consumer recycled plastic.
+This represents more than 90% of all the hair care bottles sold in Europe.
+I mean across P&G’s hair care portfolio of flagship brands like Pantene and Head & Shoulders.

-The project will require a supply of 2,600 tons of recycled plastic every year – the same weight as eight fully loaded Boeing 747 jumbo jets.
+So therefore this project will require a supply of 2,600 tons of recycled plastic every year.
+That’s the same weight as eight fully loaded Boeing 747 jumbo jets.
 P&G has been using PCR plastic in packaging for over 25 years, and today’s announcement is an important step in the company’s journey to meet their Corporate 2020 goal of doubling the tonnage of PCR plastic used in packaging.

-According to the Ellen MacArthur Foundation (EMF) 95% of the value of plastic packaging material, worth $80-120 billion annually, is lost to the economy and on the current track, there could be more plastics than fish in the ocean (by weight) by 2050.
+According to the Ellen MacArthur Foundation (EMF) 95% of the value of plastic packaging material, worth $80-120 billion annually, is lost to the economy.
+Furthermore on the current track, there could be more plastics than fish in the ocean (by weight) by 2050.